 Quantum computation is an extension of randomized computation that captures the ability of quantum mechanical devices to occupy a "superposition" of states.
-Quantum computers are still nonexistent but there is reasonable belief that it may be possible to build them in the future.1 In contrast a rigorous mathematical model of quantum computing has been around since the 1980s.
+Quantum computers have not yet been built but there is reason to hope that they will be in the future.
+In contrast to the practical difficulties of quantum computing, a well-developed theory of their abilities and limitations has been around since the 1980s and remains an active area of research.

-Besides various applications like simulating quantum systems in physics and chemistry, quantum computers are interesting because if the model is accurate then they can be used to solve certain problems substantially faster than classical computers.
+Besides applications like simulating quantum systems in physics and chemistry, quantum computers are interesting because they can be used to solve some problems much faster than classical computers.